quickemu-project/quickemu/docs/quickget.1.md

 sudo trimforce enable
 ```

-You will be prompted to enter your account’s password to gain the
+You will be prompted to enter your account's password to gain the
 privilege needed.
-Once you’ve entered your password and pressed
+Once you've entered your password and pressed
 <kbd>enter</kbd> the command will request confirmation in the form of
-two questions that require you to type <kbd>y</kbd> (for a “yes”
+two questions that require you to type <kbd>y</kbd> (for a "yes"
 response) followed by <kbd>enter</kbd> to confirm.

 If you press <kbd>enter</kbd> without first typing <kbd>y</kbd> the
-system will consider that a negative response as though you said “no”:
+system will consider that a negative response as though you said "no":

 ``` plain
 IMPORTANT NOTICE: This tool force-enables TRIM for all relevant attached devices, even though such devices may not have been validated for data integrity while using TRIM.
 Use of this tool to enable TRIM may result in unintended data loss or data corruption.
 It should not be used in a commercial operating environment or with important data.
 Before using this tool, you should back up all of your data and regularly back up data while TRIM is enabled.
 This tool is provided on an "as is" basis.
 APPLE MAKES NO WARRANTIES, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION THE IMPLIED WARRANTIES OF NON-INFRINGEMENT, MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, REGARDING THIS TOOL OR ITS USE ALONE OR IN COMBINATION WITH YOUR DEVICES, SYSTEMS, OR SERVICES.
 BY USING THIS TOOL TO ENABLE TRIM, YOU AGREE THAT, TO THE EXTENT PERMITTED BY APPLICABLE LAW, USE OF THE TOOL IS AT YOUR SOLE RISK AND THAT THE ENTIRE RISK AS TO SATISFACTORY QUALITY, PERFORMANCE, ACCURACY AND EFFORT IS WITH YOU.
 Are you sure you with to proceed (y/N)?
 ```

-And a second confirmation once you’ve confirmed the previous one:
+And a second confirmation once you've confirmed the previous one:

 ``` plain
 Your system will immediately reboot when this is complete.